-ArcGIS Server records various service statistics, such as total requests, average response time and timeouts, then reports this information in ArcGIS Server Manager as one or a series of graphs.
+ArcGIS Server records various service statistics, such as total requests, average response time, and timeouts, and reports this information in ArcGIS Server Manager as one or a series of graphs.
 Administrators and publishers can use this information to monitor service activity to better understand how clients are using services.
-For example, monitoring server statistics help you answer questions such as:
+For example, monitoring server statistics helps you answer questions such as the following:

 - What is the total number of requests that my ArcGIS Server site handled during the past week?

 - How was the service request load distributed during the past month?